 - Thumb drive

-The operating systems' generic driver may not be updated as often as the drivers from a hardware manufacturer or computer manufacturer.
+The operating systems' generic drivers may not be updated as often as those from a hardware manufacturer or computer manufacturer.

 What happens if a driver is not installed?